Community services

 Steps in a review of a community services decision

-Step by step guide to an administrative review of a community services decision.
+Step by step guide to an administrative review of a community services decision

 The agency which made the decision will tell you if your decision can be reviewed.
 If you are unsure whether NCAT can review a decision, you may need to check the relevant Act.

-In some cases, you can apply to NCAT for a review of a decision about a child care provider or authorised carer (foster parent) without applying for an internal review first.
+In some cases, you can apply to NCAT for a review of a decision about a childcare provider or authorised carer (foster parent) without applying for an internal review first.
 This is the case when:

 • a decision is exempt from an internal review; or